flyingnobe/Empirical-Study-on-Multi-source-Failure-Diagnosis/CloudRCA/Readme.md

 ## Getting Started

 > Recommend conda environment or venv
-> We provide three dataset, all have been pre-processed, thus the complicated preprocessing section can be skipped
+> We provide four dataset, all have been pre-processed, thus the complicated preprocessing section can be skipped
 > Make your own dataset refer to [this paper](https://dl.acm.org/doi/abs/10.1145/3459637.3481903)

 1. `pip install -r requirements.txt`